 Erin Schwarz, DO

-Dr. Schwarz choose to work at Greater Portland Health to continue her commitment to working with communities who have barriers to accessing care.
+Dr. Schwarz chose to work at Greater Portland Health to continue her commitment to working with communities who have barriers to accessing care.
 She is particularly interested providing culturally sensitive and appropriate psychiatric care to our local immigrant, refugee, and asylee populations.
 Erin received her medical degree from Kirksville College of Osteopathic Medicine and completed her psychiatry residency at Oregon Health & Science University.